-However, Yoast makes it incredibly easy for you to choose your own photos when you select “social’ in the Yoast menu bar.
+And Yoast makes it incredibly easy for you to choose your own photos when you select “social’ in the Yoast menu bar (premium version).

-Yoast also lets you add a description and helps you to make it SEO-friendly, so it works well on social media sites and search engines.
+Yoast also lets you add a title and description and helps you to make it SEO-friendly, so it works well on social media sites and search engines.